SCOSS | Second Funding Cycle

 SCOSS encourages you to support DOAB and OAPEN since they are closely interlinked and share the same goal to support the transition to OA books and to increase trust in OA book publishing.

-Download the SCOSS DOAB & OAPEN flyer, which includes details about the suggested funding contributions.
+If you are interested in pledging to OAPEN or DOAB, download the SCOSS DOAB & OAPEN flyer.
+This includes details about the suggested funding contributions.

 Public Knowledge Project (PKP)

 The Public Knowledge Project (PKP) is a university research and development initiative that develops open source (free) software, provides support services and learning opportunities, and conducts research, all with an eye to improving the quality and reach of scholarly publishing.
 PKP is best known for creating and maintaining Open Journal Systems (OJS), one of the world’s leading journal publishing platforms, as well as Open Monograph Press and, soon, preprint server software.

 OJS has been developed in close association with an international community of scholars, librarians, and software developers who turn to OJS for a professional quality publishing platform, and who contribute back to it with code, translations, and other support.
 OJS has evolved into a major contributor to open access (OA).
 To sustain PKP, it needs to build out and market its PKP Publishing Services, as this unit has shown the potential to be a reliable revenue source, capable of cross-subsidizing the development of open source software and infrastructure.